Four-manifolds, geometries and knots: Fundamental groups of -manifolds

 \item $M$ has a covering space of degree dividing $4$ which is homeomorphic to $S^2\times T$.

 \item $M$ is virtually homeomorphic to an $\mathbb{S}^2\times\mathbb{E}^2$-manifold. \end{enumerate} \end{theorem}

-\begin{proof} If $\pi$ is virtually a $PD_2$-group and either $\chi(\pi)=0$ or $\pi$ has an ascendant infinite restrained subgroup then $\pi$ is virtually $Z^2$.
+\begin{proof} If $\pi$ is virtually a $PD_2$-group and either $\chi(\pi)=0$ or $\pi$ has an ascendant infinite restrained subgroup then $\pi$ is virtually $\mathbb{Z}^2$.
 Hence the equivalence of these conditions follows from Theorem 10.1, with the exception of the assertions regarding homeomorphisms, which then follow from Theorem 6.11. \end{proof}

-We shall assume henceforth that the conditions of Theorem 10.10 hold, and shall show next that there are nine possible groups.
-Seven of them are 2-dimensional crystallographic groups, and we shall give also the name of the corresponding $\mathbb{E}^2$-orbifold, following Appendix A of [Mo].
+We shall assume henceforth that the conditions of Theorem 10.13 hold, and shall show next that there are nine possible groups.
+Seven of them are 2-dimensional crystallographic groups, and we shall give also the name of the corresponding $\mathbb{E}^2$-orbifold, following \cite[Appendix A]{[Mo]}.
 (The restriction on finite subgroups eliminates the remaining ten $\mathbb{E}^2$-orbifold groups from consideration).